 If you haven’t yet opened an online savings account, some might consider you to be behind the times.
 After all, everything from paying bills to finding a date can be done online, so why should banking be any different?
 The less personal approach to money management might be somewhat of a deterrent, but once you see you’re getting more bang for your buck, it’s hard to resist.

-Take, for example, the American Express Savings Account, which currently offers .85% APY with no fees and no minimums.
-With the national savings average right around 0.11% APY, the banks are sitting on the sideline while the credit card companies are out competing.
+Take, for example, the American Express Savings Account, which currently offers 0.85% APY with no fees and no minimums.
+With the national savings account average at 0.08% APY, banks are sitting on the sideline while credit card companies are out competing.

 Benefits Beyond High-Yield Savings Accounts Rates

-American Express, which we know best for their high end credit cards, also offers a variety of savings options.
-The card company has both standard savings accounts and CDs neither of which require a minimum deposit and have no fees.
+American Express, which we know best for its high end credit cards, also offers a variety of savings options.
+The card company has both standard savings accounts and CDs, neither of which require a minimum deposit and have no fees.

-Discover Card, another issuer that not associated with a major bank, has even a wider variety of savings accounts.
-They offer both savings and money market accounts that give interest payments above the national average.
-The company also offers CDs and they even offer an IRA CD.
+Discover Card, another issuer that’s not associated with a major bank, has even a wider variety of savings accounts.
+It offers both savings and money market accounts that give interest payments above the national average.
+The company also offers CDs, including an IRA CD.

-It’s worth mentioning that these credit card companies also bring to the table well developed websites and apps which also makes their products favorable.
+It’s worth mentioning that these credit card companies also bring to the table well-developed websites and apps which also make their products favorable.
 As a result, transferring funds to your savings account is easy and convenient.
-It’s safe to say the big credit card companies have taken the cake when it comes to high-yield savings accounts, and by recognizing what consumers want — a better savings return with fewer fees.
+It’s safe to say the big credit card companies take the cake when it comes to high-yield savings accounts by recognizing what consumers want — a better savings return with fewer fees.